qr-based ar anchoring in construction

 }

-The guards at the top matter.
-We only switch if this marker isn't already the world center, and only if the tracking status is solid.
-No point switching to a marker that's barely visible.
+The guards matter: only switch if this marker isn’t already the world center, and only if tracking is solid.
+Any drift that accumulated during extended tracking disappears.